Uruguay, Colombia make it South America's World Cup day

 A cheeky look-alike for Brazil coach Luiz Felipe Scolari raised laughs by giving a spoof interview on an aeroplane that duped one of the nation’s best-known journalists.

-Friday’s action starts with Italy and Costa Rica dueling for supremacy in Group D after both opening with wins.
-Italy are hot favorites but Costa Rica showed they are no pushovers in a 3-1 upset of Uruguay.
+Friday’s action starts with Italy and Costa Rica duelling for supremacy in Group D after both opened with wins.
+Italy are hot favourites after beating England 2-1 but Costa Rica showed they are no pushovers in a 3-1 upset of Uruguay.

 Switzerland play France in an all-European clash of the Group E leaders in Salvador.
-Then in the same group, Honduras and Ecuador close Friday’s program in a battle between two tiny Latin American nations just thrilled to be here.
+Then in the same section, Honduras and Ecuador close Friday’s programme in a battle between two tiny Latin American nations just thrilled to be here.

-Additional reporting by Iain Rogers and Alonso Soto in Brasilia, Todd Benson in Sao Paulo, Peter Jones in Kinshasa, William Schomberg in Rio de Janeiro, editing by Ed Osmond
+Additional reporting by Iain Rogers and Alonso Soto in Brasilia, Todd Benson in Sao Paulo, Peter Jones in Kinshasa, William Schomberg in Rio de Janeiro; editing by Ken Ferris